learnbyexample/cli-computing/exercises/exercise-solutions.md

 >
 >compare according to general numerical value

 **4)** Sort the `scores.csv` file numerically in ascending order using the contents of the second field.
-Header line should be preserved as the first line as shown below. *Hint*: see [Shell Features](./shell-features.md) chapter.
+Header line should be preserved as the first line as shown below. *Hint*: see the [Shell Features](./shell-features.md) chapter.

 ```bash
 $ (sed -u '1q' ; sort -t, -k2,2n) < scores.csv